dwestland/next-auth-prisma-blog/README.md

 ## User Story

-- User can login using GitHub and Google OAuth and passwordless login
+- User can login using GitHub or Google OAuth or passwordless login
-- Retrieve blogs:
+- User can retrieve blogs:
   - Display all blogs
   - Display only user's blogs
   - Display only user's likes
   - Display single blog detail with like functionality
 - User can create a blog
+- Use can only create blog with a unique title
-- User can edit and delete only their own blog
+- User can only edit and delete only their own blog
-- Can only create blog with a unique title
 - User can like and unlike a blog but cannot like their own
 - Liking a blog will have preemptive UI display

-Requires SendGrid?

 ## Stack